 It’s important to note that no essay prompt is better than another.
 And despite what you may hear or have heard, colleges that use the Common App (and there are a lot of them!) don’t prefer any particular prompt.
 At Wow Writing Workshop, we talk to admission officers all the time; they’re more interested in what you have to say than which essay prompt you choose.
 Keep in mind that at its core, the college essay is all about reflection.
 No matter the prompt, we approach every one the same way.
 We tell our students an effective essay will answer these two questions: what happened, and why does it matter?
 Why it matters to the student (the reflection) is more important than what actually happened (the experience, the activity, or the person who influenced that student).

-For more expert college essay advice, sign up for one of Wow’s free monthly workshops, and find more blogs and articles right here on CollegeXpress.
+For more expert college essay advice, learn how you can work with a WOW Coach, and find more blogs and articles right here on CollegeXpress.